Jeanronu/VoterDeduplication/README.md

 Each row in the data represents a single registered voter, and the attributes (columns) include their name, address, and other voting information.
 The statewide information is divided by county across 4 files - throughout this assignment it’s fine to use any of those 4 files.
 Note that you’ll need to create a way to programmatically read in a given file (just one) for testing.
-Recall from previous labs that you can read in data from a file using the OpenCSV library `CSVReaderHeaderAware`.
+Recall from previous labs that you can read in data from a file using the given `CSVReader` class.
 You should feel free to do that for this lab as well.

 Your job is to build a program that will read in voter roll data to an ArrayList of Voter objects so that deduplication can be performed on the data.